Fujinokawa Seigō: Professional career

-On 11 December 2022, it was announced that he would join the Isenoumi stable and make his professional sumo debut in the January 2023 tournament, instead of waiting until he graduated from high school.
-At the shinjo promotion ceremony, he entered the ring wearing the mawashi that his father had used during his active career, and changed his shikona, which had been his real name in the preliminary rounds, to "Wakaikari," taking one character from his father's shikona.
+On 11 December 2022, it was announced that he would join his father's former stable, Isenoumi, and make his professional sumo debut in the January 2023 tournament, instead of waiting until he graduated from high school.
+At the shinjo promotion ceremony, he entered the ring wearing the mawashi that his father had used during his active career, and changed his shikona from his real name, which he used during his amateur career, to "Wakaikari".

 In the July 2023 tournament, he won all seven of his bouts and defeated Asahakuryu in the deciding match to win the sandanme division championship.

 He was promoted to the makushita division in September 2023.

-In his seventh makushita tournament in September 2024, he finished with a record of four wins and three losses in the west makushita second position, and after the seventh match, his promotion to jūryō was considered a certainty.
-On 25 September, the Japan Sumo Association decided to promote Fujinokawa for the November tournament.
+In his seventh makushita tournament in September 2024, he finished with a record of four wins and three losses from makushita 2, and after the seventh match, his promotion to jūryō was considered a certainty.
+On 25 September, the Japan Sumo Association decided to promote Wakaikari for the November tournament.
 This is the 13th time in history that a father and son has been promoted to sekitori, and a first for the Isenoumi stable.
 At the press conference, he revealed that he was considering taking on his father's shikona "Ōikari" once he reached the makuuchi division.

 In the November tournament, he entered as jūryō 13 east.
 He lost his first three matches before winning his fourth match by default against makushita Kamito.
 He then lost his following two matches to have a record of 1 win and 5 losses.
 He won his seventh bout against Chiyomaru, and then won four consecutive matches.
 He won his seventh match, but lost the remaining two days to finish with a record of 7 wins and 8 losses.

 In the January 2025 tournament, he won four straight matches from day one, he then had his first loss before winning five straight matches, which put him in the running for the championship.
-On the eleventh day, he was injured after losing to his rival Shishi and was forced to withdraw due to a distal rupture of the left biceps tendon.
-He finished with a record of 9 wins, 3 losses and 3 rests.
+On the eleventh day, he was injured after losing to his rival Shishi and was forced to withdraw for the first time in his career due to a distal rupture of the left biceps tendon.
+He finished with a record of 9 wins, 3 losses and 3 absences.

 In the March 2025 tournament, he was ranked jūryō 9 east, and had a winning record of 8 wins and 7 losses.
-In the May tournament, he was ranked jūryō 5 east, he finished with a good record of 12 wins and 3 losses despite being one win short of the champion Kusano.
+In the May tournament, he was ranked jūryō 5 east, he finished with an excellent record of 12 wins and 3 losses despite being one win short of the champion Kusano.